OpenDreamKit/OpenDreamKit/ProposalWriting.rst

     H2020: Site leaders: ...
     H2020: All participants: ...

-Or maybe use something else than e-mail.
+Or maybe use some other communication media than mailing lists.

 TODO list
 ---------